AlessiaCanevotti/miR_RF-TOOL/README.md

    conda activate
    ```

-   - In the command line, remain in the directory containing the `configuration_file.yml` file and type the following command:
+   - Remain in the directory containing the `configuration_file.yml` file and clone the following command:

    ```bash
    conda env create -f configuration_file.yml